-Becky rocking her Rotary spirit on the crater of the world solutions largest dormant volcano at the Haleakala National Park in Hawaii.
+Becky rocking her Rotary spirit on the crater of the world salargest dormant volcano at the Haleakala National Park in Hawaii.
 Let's Make Every Day Earth Day Tuesday, March 23, 2021 By Schelly Tennant ♦ Rotary Club of Gwinnett County

-For me, the environment isnot just the focus of my career o itos a focus in my life.
+For me, the environment isnot just the focus of my career of itos a focus in my life.
 Every year the world commemorates Earth Day--the one day a year that we turn our attention to the needs of the planet.
 While April 22 marks one of my favorite days of the year, I can thelp but think, Why can two make every day Earth Day?
-After all, the environment isn in just an ecological part of this planet--it in an integral link in the chain of life.
-The health of the environment not only impacts the health of the people and animal not live in an ecosystem, it impacts the economic welfare of the community it encompasses.
+After all, the environment isn t just an ecological part of this planet--it an integral link in the chain of life.
+The health of the environment not only impacts the health of the people and animals who live in an ecosystem, it impacts the economic welfare of the community it encompasses.
 Graffiti-filled walls and litter-strewn streets are rarely, if ever, associated with an economically thriving community.
-That she why it so up to all of us to serve as stewards of our local environment.
-Read More
+That so why it so up to all of us to serve as stewards of our local environment.